the-virtual-brain/tvb-root/tvb_documentation/manuals/UserGuide/UserGuide-Installation.rst

 - tvb_stop
 - contributor_setup
 - distribution
+- ipython_notebook

 On Linux these scripts will have the `.sh` termination, on Mac the `.command` termination and on Windows the `.bat` termination.
 We will omit the termination in this manual.
 For example if you are using Windows and tvb_start is mentioned in this document then tvb_start.bat is meant.

+These scripts will start and control |TVB|.

 Launching the GUI